amunategui/amunategui.github.io/_posts/2015-02-21-feature-hashing.md

 <BR><BR>
 **101766 obs. of  50 variables**

 Of interest are 3 fields: ``diag_1``, ``diag_2``, ``diag_3``.
 These 3 features are numerical representations of patient diagnoses.
 Each patient can have up to 3 diagnoses recorded.
-If we sum all the unique levels for all three sets, we end up with a lot of different levels.
+If we sum all the unique levels for all 3 sets, we end up with a lot of levels.
 Remember, even though these are numerical representations of diagnoses, they are still diagnoses and cannot be model as numerical data as the distance between two diagnoses doesn't mean anything.
 These all need to be dummied into there own column.

 ```r
 length(unique(diabetes$diag_1))